rsalmei/human-repr/README.md

 <br>The entity they refer to is configurable, so you can send "B" for bytes, or "it" for iterations, or "errors", etc.
 <br>Bytes have dedicated methods for convenience.

 It is also blazingly fast, taking only ~80 ns to generate, and well-tested.
+Does not use any dependencies.

 You can, for example: